econia-labs/econia/doc/doc-site/overview/orders.md

 | 991   | 40   | Bid  |
 | 991   | 45   | Bid  |

-Here, a large taker buy will fill against orders in the following sequence:
+Here, a large taker buy will fill against asks in the following sequence:

 1. Price 1000, size 50
 1. Price 1000, size 60